 I enjoy teaching and training and I consider them to be important aspects of my work as a psychologist.
 I have been a featured speaker on the topic of Compulsive Internet and Video Game Use at the New York State Psychological Association's Annual Convention in New York City.
 Twice I have been the recipient of the Weill Cornell Medical College Department of Psychiatry's Outstanding Teacher Award, and I am the current Chair of the Psychology Directors of New York State (PSYDNYS).
 In addition, to stay in tune with the latest developments in the field, I also attend weekly continuing education seminars.

 In addition to psychotherapy and teaching, I also conduct forensic evaluations and provide court testimony on various psychological issues.
-I have served as an expert witness in the New York City Supreme Court and I am a member of New York City's 18-B Assigned Counsel Plan.
+I have served as an expert witness in the New York City Supreme Court.
 I find that this kind of work helps me to use another part of my brain, which is important for me to maintain a healthy balance as a psychologist.

 Also, over the past several years I have focused increased attention on what is known in the field as "positive psychology."
 Many individuals use therapy very effectively to alleviate what can be considered "negative symptoms" (e.g., depression, phobias, anger).
 However, people often can also benefit from therapy to enhance their performance in certain areas, such as relationship building, public speaking, and sports.